 NIBTS was established in 1994 as an independent Special Agency of the Health and Personal Social Services in Northern Ireland.
 It is the sole supplier of blood and blood products to Health and Social Care (HSC) in Northern Ireland.
-The Agency is funded through service and budget agreements with the Health and Social Care Board (HSCB) and HSC Trusts to recover the cost of services provided.
+In 2021/22, the Agency was funded through service and budget agreements with the Health and Social Care Board (HSCB) and HSC Trusts to recover the cost of services provided.
+The HSCB will be replaced by the Strategic Performance & Planning Group (SPPG) of the Department of Health in Northern Ireland from 1 April 2022.